What is a major drawback of collecting primary data?

 3 of 12 questions.
 Beta-flagged questions are AI-drafted and pending CPA review — flag anything that looks wrong.

-What is a key disadvantage of primary data collection?
+What is a major drawback of collecting primary data?

 Distinguish between primary and secondary data collection methods.
 (2 marks)